 Lighting Technician Services

-Professional film lighting across Belgrade, Novi Sad, and throughout Serbia.
+Pro film lighting across Belgrade, Novi Sad, and across Serbia.

-A lighting technician sets up, operates, and maintains the lighting equipment used on a film or television production.
-They execute the gaffer's instructions, positioning fixtures, running power, and adjusting intensity and color temperature to achieve the desired look.
-From Film City Belgrade's established studios to Novi Sad's Danube-side architecture and Belgrade's eclectic urban landscapes, precision lighting powers Serbia's cost-effective production scene.
+Here is how this works in practice.
+A lighting technician sets up, operates, and keeps the lighting kit used on a film or television production.
+They execute the gaffer's instructions, positioning fixtures, running power, and adjusting intensity and color to achieve the desired look.
+From Film City Belgrade\'s set up studios to Novi Sad\'s Danube-side build style and Belgrade\'s eclectic urban landscapes, precision lighting powers Serbia\'s cost-effective production scene.

-We connect you with lighting technicians who bring both technical knowledge and creative sensitivity to productions of every scale.
-Our network is centered in Belgrade with reach to Novi Sad, featuring technicians experienced at Filmski Grad and on Film Center Serbia-supported productions.
+Here is the short of it.
+We connect you with lighting technicians who bring both tech knowledge and creative sensitivity to shoots of each scale.
+Our network is centered in Belgrade with reach to Novi Sad, featuring technicians skilled at Filmski Grad and on Film Center Serbia-supported shoots.

 ACT 01